Femtotesla direct magnetic gradiometer using a single multipass cell: Experimental results and data analysis

-where $V_0$ is the voltage corresponding to full probe intensity, $\phi_0^{\rm top}$ ($\phi_0^{\rm bot}$), $d_0^{\rm top}$ ($d_0^{\rm bot}$) and $T_2^{\rm top}$ ($T_2^{\rm bot}$) are the maximum rotation \cite{Li2011}, the phase and the transverse relaxation time of top (bottom) atomic ensemble \footnote{For high initial polarization, the decay can be non-exponential due to partial spin-exchange relaxation suppression \cite{Sheng2013}}, while $\Delta\nu$ is the difference in precession frequency due to the magnetic gradient.
+where $V_0$ is the voltage corresponding to full probe intensity, $\phi_0^{\rm top}$ ($\phi_0^{\rm bot}$), $d_0^{\rm top}$ ($d_0^{\rm bot}$) and $T_2^{\rm top}$ ($T_2^{\rm bot}$) are the maximum rotation \cite{Li2011}, the phase and the transverse relaxation time of top (bottom) atomic ensemble \footnote{For high initial polarization, the decay can be non-exponential due to partial spin-exchange relaxation suppression \cite{Sheng2013}.
+Furthermore, Eq. \ref{eq:signal} is valid and has been tested at finite fields where nonlinear Zeeman effect is negligible.}, while $\Delta\nu$ is the difference in precession frequency due to the magnetic gradient.

 {In Fig. (\ref{fig:signals}) we report typical rotation signals $V_{\rm top}(t)$ and $V_{\rm bot}(t)$ at $T=120^\circ$C, obtained by blocking one of the two pump beams, respectively.
 Each contribution has a maximum rotation of about $3.5$ rad resulting in wrapping and multiple zero-crossing within a Larmor period.
 Over a shorter time scale, it is evident the opposite initial amplitude of the two signals.
 Then, when both pump beams are on, they directly subtract, as shown in the inset of Fig. (\ref{fig:signals}), resulting in an amplitude cancellation higher than $98\%$.